 Please note that the color palette for these visualizations has been chosen for maximum accessibility for those with visual impairments.
 If you have trouble viewing the visualizations, please contact us for assistance.

-2020 continued to see tight supply in all categories of rentals, resulting in a very low vacancy rate of 2.6 percent as well as an increase in median rent cost.
-Studios and single bedrooms in multiplexes experienced the lowest average vacancy rates at 1.0% and 2.1% respectively.
+2021 continued the trend of tight supply and decline in vacancy rates.
+The result was a new all-time low annual average vacancy rate of 1.3%.
+Studios and 4+ bedrooms in multiplexes experienced the lowest average vacancy rates at 1.1% and 0.0% respectively.